 Our users rely on access to a fast and reliable WiFi network, but that network must also be 100% secure.

 Wireless networks present some challenges when it comes to security.
 In a typical home setting, you plug in your wireless router and set up your own wireless network and password.
 You use that password to connect your devices to the wireless network so they can access the Internet and data can be sent between them.
 In other words, your smartphone can ‘discover’ your Sonos speaker or Chromecast over the wireless network and send instructions to it.

-Within a multi tenant building (like purpose built student accommodation or build-to-rent residential apartments) where there is a managed Internet service (as delivered by providers like ASK4 or Cablecom) the wireless network is a shared network, providing WiFi access for every tenant in the building.
+Within a multi tenant building (like purpose built student accommodation or build-to-rent residential apartments) where there is a managed Internet service (as delivered by providers like ASK4) the wireless network is a shared network, providing WiFi access for every tenant in the building.
 There are many reasons why a managed Internet service is the best solution for multi tenant buildings, but it poses one significant wireless security issue: